-Limited value for pap tests in endometrial cancer recurrenceDecember 28th, 2012 in Obstetrics & gynaecology
+Limited value for pap tests in endometrial cancer recurrenceDecember 28, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—For women who have undergone a hysterectomy for endometrial cancer, abnormal Papanicolaou (Pap) test results do not aid in diagnosing recurrent disease, according to a study published in the January issue of Obstetrics & Gynecology.

 Akiva P. Novetsky, M.D., from the Washington University School of Medicine and Siteman Cancer Center in St. Louis, and colleagues analyzed data from 433 women who underwent a hysterectomy for endometrial cancer between 2006 and 2010 and had at least one postoperative Pap test, with a total of 2,378 Pap tests.

 The researchers found that 13 percent of women had at least one abnormal cytology result, representing 3 percent of all Pap tests.
 On the basis of isolated abnormal cytology, no recurrent endometrial cancers were diagnosed.
 For women with atypical squamous cells of undetermined significance or low-grade squamous intraepithelial lesion Pap test results, there were no cases of recurrent cancer diagnosed.
 Abnormal cytology was significantly associated with previous postoperative radiation therapy, in multivariable analysis.
 For detecting a local recurrence, the sensitivity, specificity, and positive and negative predictive values of an abnormal Pap test result were 40, 87.9, 7.3, and 98.4 percent, respectively.